Monroe County, Arkansas: History

 After the war, during Reconstruction, there was a high level of violence by insurgent whites seeking to suppress the rights of freedmen and to keep them from voting.
-After Republican Congressman James M. Hinds was murdered by the Ku Klux Klan in Monroe County in October, 1868, Governor Powell Clayton established martial law in ten counties, including Monroe County, as the attacks and murders were out of control.
+After Republican Congressman James M. Hinds was murdered by George Clark, a Democrat and member of the Klu Klux Klan in Monroe County in October 1868, Governor Powell Clayton established martial law in ten counties, including Monroe County, as the attacks and murders were out of control.
 Four military districts were operated for four years in an effort to suppress guerrilla insurgency by white paramilitary groups, such as the Ku Klux Klan and others.
 They continued to challenge enfranchisement of blacks and the increasing power of Republicans in the county.
 The Monroe County Sun newspaper was established in 1876.

 Violence continued after Reconstruction, when Democrats had regained control of the state legislature.
 Whites struggled to re-establish white supremacy, by violence and intimidation of black Republican voters.
 At the turn of the century, the state legislature passed measures that effectively disenfranchised most blacks for decades.
 The Equal Justice Initiative reported in 2015 that the county had 12 lynchings of African Americans from 1877 to 1950, most in the decades near the turn of the 20th century.
 This was the fourth-highest of any county in the state.
 To escape the violence, thousands of African Americans left the state in the Great Migration to northern and western cities, especially after 1940.